DOL Raises Minimum Salary Requirement for Overtime Exemption

 - Employers can prepare for this change by identifying the employees who will be affected, carefully tracking overtime, and deciding if increased salaries or increased overtime wages will be more cost-effective

-The Department of Labor first proposed changes to the overtime laws recorded in the Fair Labor Standards Act (FLSA) back in March and, after some delays, the final salary cutoff was announced on September 24.
+The Department of Labor first proposed changes to the overtime laws recorded in the Fair Labor Standards Act (FLSA) back in March and, after some delays, the final salary requirement for overtime exemption was announced on September 24.
 Effective January 1, 2020, the change will increase the standard salary level from $23,660 to $35,568, meaning that about 1.3 million additional employees could become eligible for overtime wages.

 Before we tell you more, we need to mention one thing: this article talks about how overtime eligibility might be affected using the salary level test.
 The other tests you can use to determine overtime compensation have not changed.
 Just because you have employees who make over $35,568 doesn’t mean that they will automatically be exempt from overtime compensation.
 You’ll need to consult other qualifiers, like the duties test, for the most accurate overtime estimates.
 Now, let’s begin.